jk367/personal_website/content/photos/two_georgian_friends.md

 draft: false
 ---

-picture of my two friends in Georgia.
+Picture of my two friends in Georgia.
 They said they are moving to NYC.
-They haven't as of august, but we shall see.
+They haven't as of August, but we shall see.